Leap0

 • unpausing means Leap0 is restoring a paused sandbox back to running.

-Set auto_pause to true if you want Leap0 to pause the sandbox into a snapshot automatically when it reaches its timeout.
+Set auto_pause to true if you want Leap0 to pause the sandbox when its timeout is reached.

 from leap0 import Leap0Client, NetworkPolicyMode